 Job-Related Injury or Illness: The injury or illness must have occurred as a direct result of your employment activities or work environment.

-Medical Benefits: Coverage of all necessary medical treatment and rehabilitation related to the work injury.
+Medical Benefits: Coverage of all necessary treatment and rehabilitation related to the work injury.

 Lost Wages Benefits: Compensation for a portion of lost earnings due to inability to work, including temporary and permanent disability benefits.